 The bathroom is separated from the bedroom by a wall faced in wooden tiles (inventive and very effective!).
 Each has twin basins with two large mirrors, a separate toilet, and an indoor and outdoor shower.
 Complimentary soaps, shampoo, body lotion, insect repellents and washing power (for underwear) are provided.

-Just to the right of Toka Leya's bar, is an infinity pool overlooking the Zambezi.
-There are sun-loungers and large umbrellas – so it's an ideal spot for relaxing!
+Close by, Toka Leya has an infinity pool overlooking the Zambezi.
+There are sunloungers and large umbrellas – so it's an ideal spot for relaxing.

 Beneath the lounge, on the sandy river bank, is a lovely fire pit area.
 The fire is lit in the evenings, and guests can move down from the dinner table with their drinks to do some star gazing.

 - Two or three nights – depending on how many activities you want to participate in.

 Food & drink